 All these sales are done at auction.
 Some are in-person only.
 Some allow online bidding.
 You have to be at the auction to bid and to win.
 If you show up late or forget about it, all your pre-auction work is for naught.

 Risk 5: Coming Down With Auction Fever and Overbidding on Tax Liens

 Tax liens are sold at an auction.
-If it’s a lively in-person auction, it is easy to get swept up in the excitement and overbid.
+If it’s a lively in-person auction, it is easy to get swept up in the excitement of bidding and overbid.
 If you overbid, you still have to pay for what you bought.
 If you don’t pay for the auction, you are subject to being banned from future auctions.
 You could also be forced to pay for your bid.

 If you don’t get a property you had your eye on, you might be tempted to bid on another property in the sale.
 That’s OK if you have done your research on the other property.